StefanLapointe/Discord-Copy-Link/README.md

 # Discord-Copy-Link

-A lightweight browser extension that brings back the "Copy Link" and "Open Link" context menu options.
+A lightweight browser extension that brings back the "Copy Link" and "Open Link" context menu options to Discord.

+Disclaimer: This project is not affiliated with Discord in any way.

 ## Existing alternative